DigitalTurno/api/README.md

 - **GraphQL Schema and Resolvers**: Defines the GraphQL schema and associated resolver logic.
 - **Middlewares**: Handles cross-cutting concerns like logging, authentication, etc.
 - **Models**: Defines data structures and interacts with the database.
-- **Modules**: Encapsulates different features or domains of the application.
 - **Repositories**: Abstracts data access logic.
 - **Services**: Contains business logic.
 - **Utilities**: Provides helper functions and utilities used across the application.